How to find closure and making peace with my ex’s was a lot like hugging a fire hydrant.

 I would watch it fold into flames and I would imagine that the smoke was rising up into the atmosphere, floating away from my heart, and releasing us both of whatever hurts we still carried within us.

 When I found myself driving, or unable to hand-write a note, I would say an affirmation for them, (something like this):

 Bless them, wherever they are, whatever they are doing right now, whoever they are now.
 I pray they are happy, healthy, and whole; that they are in a loving relationship, that they are living their dreams, working where they want to work, doing what they want to do, that they are surrounded by loving and supportive friends, and basking in joy and in love.

 I pray they know in their hearts that I forgive them, that I am sorry, and that I want the very best for them.
 I pray YOU help us both to find peace and share an unconditional love and appreciation for each other, regardless of our past.

 And that YOU use our past together to help heal us and others and that YOU pour your grace and forgiveness in the holes we have buried our resentments in.
 I ask for YOU to deliver this message to them, wherever they are, and lighten their hearts and mine, and to help me to love them, whoever they are now.—Amen.

 If I am going about my day and something reminds me of an ex, I say this affirmation for them.

-Writing letters and burning them helps me to find closure and make peace in my heart.
+Writing letters and burning them helps me on how to find closure and make peace in my heart.

 I even found that my capacity to love was greater than I could fathom and that it was stronger and more pure than it had been when we were together.

 We might not have known then what we know now, but it doesn’t matter in the end.
-What matters most is that we lived, we loved and we learned.
+What matters most is that we lived, we loved and we learned how to find closure.